 What is "Windows Online Protection has detected spyware"?

 This program is promoted by displaying fake virus detections on a deceptive website.
-Simply said, this scam website informs its visitors that it has detected viruses (spyware, trojans and others) on their computers and encourages them to remove them by installing the Live Protection Suite.
-We strongly recommend not to trust this scam page or the program that is promoted through it.
+In summary, this scam website informs visitors that it has detected viruses (spyware, trojans, etc.) on computers and encourages them to remove the issues by installing Live Protection Suite.
+Do not trust this scam web page or the program that is promoted through it.

 |Name||"Windows Online Protection has detected spyware" virus|

 |Fake Claim||Fake virus alert/scan suggests that a computer is infected with spyware, trojans and other viruses, and encourages users to download a fake antivirus suite|

 |Symptoms||Fake error messages, fake system warnings, pop-up errors, hoax computer scan.|

 |Distribution methods||Compromised websites, rogue online pop-up ads, potentially unwanted applications.|

 |Damage||Loss of sensitive private information, monetary loss, identity theft, possible malware infections.|